-Gas Metal Arc Welding (GMAW) is also known as Metal Inert Gas Welding (MIG welding).
-In this process, consumable electrode is used in the form of wire and a shielding gas such as Argon, Helium, Carbon dioxide or a mixture of these gases are used.
+MIG welding or Metal Inert Gas Welding is also known as Gas Metal Arc Welding (GMAW).
+In MIG welding process, consumable electrode is used in the form of filler wire and a shielding gas such as Argon, Helium, Carbon dioxide or a mixture of these gases are used.
 These gases shield the molten weld pool from atmospheric contamination.
 The shielding gas is allowed to flow through the weld gun.
-Electrode of MIG welding (which comes in wire form) is fed continuously, at a fixed rate, by a feeding mechanism.
-The wire is consumed during the process and thereby provides filler metal.
-This process is illustrated in the below Figure.
+The electrode or filler metal of MIG welding (which comes in wire form) is fed continuously, at a fixed rate, by a feeding mechanism.
+The filler wire gets consumed during the process and thereby provides the required filler metal.
+This process is illustrated in the below Figure (Figure 1).

-Whenever Carbon dioxide is used as shielding gas in Gas Metal Arc Welding (GMAW).
-The term MAG (Metal Actve Gas) welding is used, because Carbon dioxide is an active gas.
+Whenever Carbon dioxide is used as a shielding gas in Gas Metal Arc Welding (GMAW).
+The term MAG (Metal Active Gas) welding is used because Carbon dioxide is an active gas.
 Whereas, other shielding gases such as Argon and Helium are inert in nature.
-Hence, whenever theses gases are used as shielding gas, the term MIG (Metal Inert Gas) welding is used
+Hence, whenever these gases are used as shielding gas, the term MIG (Metal Inert Gas) welding is used

 Selection of shielding gas should be done with lots of care.
-A mixture of CO2 and Argon is considered as a good combination.
-75% Argon + 25% CO2 (very popularly known as “75/25” or “C25”) works as the best “all purpose” shielding gas for carbon steel.
-It results in least amount of spatter and proper weld bead.
+A mixture of CO2 and Argon is considered a good combination.
+75% Argon + 25% CO2 (very popularly known as “75/25” or “C25”) works as the best “all-purpose” shielding gas for carbon steel.
+It results in the least amount of spatter and proper weld bead.

 The equipment needed for GMAW set up are (Figure 1):